-During this era of climate change and associated sea level rise, it is vital to develop a sustainable relationship with the sea.
-This will pose a major challenge in the future, especially for Flanders and the North Sea.
-However, this is not the first time that relative sea level rise threatened the coastal plain and its inhabitants.
+In this era of climate change and associated sea level rise, it is vital to develop a sustainable relationship with the sea.
+This will pose a major challenge in the future, especially for Flanders.
+However, this is not the first time that relative sea level rise has threatened the coastal plain and its inhabitants.
 For thousands of years, living close to the sea has been risky.
-Both research into past environmental conditions and the evolution of the coastal landscape, and how people adapt to life in coastal regions can help us understand sustainable management of the coastline in the future.
+Research into past environmental conditions, the evolution of the coastal landscape, and how people adapted to life in it can help inform sustainable coastal management practices for the future.

-The aim of the Testerep project is to capture the evolution of the Flemish coastal landscape over the last 5000 years in more detail.
-Both in time and space.
-In this way we will gain more insight into the impact of natural changes (e.g. sea level rise) and human interventions (e.g. construction of dikes) on the morphodynamics of the coast.
+The aim of the Testerep project is to capture the evolution of the Flemish coastal landscape over the past 5000 years in more detail, both in time and space.
+This way, we will gain more insight into the impact of natural changes (e.g. sea level rise) and human interventions (e.g. construction of dikes) on the morphodynamics of the coast.

-To this end, the project focuses on one piece of the Flemish coastlinein particular: The former Testerep peninsula.
-The southern part of Testerep has since been transformed into polders and beach, while the northern part, including medieval Ostend, was swallowed by the sea.
+To this end, the project focuses on one part of the Flemish coastline in particular: the former Testerep peninsula.
+The landward side of Testerep has since been transformed into polders and beach, while the seaward side, including medieval Ostend, was swallowed by the sea.

 … for policy makers, blue economy